 For the Cajun Spice, I prefer to make my own mix, rather than by a ready-made mix.
 It's super easy to make with just a few different spices that most of us have in our pantry/cupboard.

-As with Jambalaya both chicken and shrimp are added to this dish.
-I know some don’t like seafood and if that’s the case, by all means, omit it and just go down the chicken route, you could even add some low synned spicy sausage (like andouille), which is a popular ingredient in Jambalaya.
+You could even add some low fat spicy sausage (like chicken andouille), which is a popular ingredient in Jambalaya.
 My kids find that slightly too spicy for them, so for this One Pot New Orleans Cajun Pasta I stick to just chicken and shrimp.

 To add some creaminess, gotta love a creamy pasta, right?.
 I stir in some low-fat cream cheese, which makes this so creamy and velvety in appearance.
 You can use something like Philadelphia or a store own brand.
 Just be sure to double check the syn value, as they can vary slightly from brand to brand.
 The one I use is just 1 syn per tablespoon, meaning it only adds 4 syns to this entire recipe, which equals 1 syn per serving - perfect!!!

 Make sure you use a large deep frying pan for this One Pot New Orleans Cajun Pasta, the last thing you want is to get going on this recipe for dinner only to find you can't fit in all the ingredients.
 After all, this is a One Pot dish, meaning you want to make sure you only use one pot - less washing up afterwards.
 I am doing you a favour here.

 Quark has more of a sour taste to it than cream cheese, so doesn't really yield the same result.